bheiskell/vagrant-mozilla-sync/README.md

+= Vagrant Configuration for Mozilla Sync Server

 This vagrant/puppet configuration will generate a Mozilla Sync VM which can be used with FireFox.

+Change all instances of "example.com" to match your DNS host of choice (./provision/sync.conf & ./manifests/base.pp).
+The configured hostname and port must match the URI you plan to provide to Firefox.

-Installation
+== Installation

     cd modules
     ./get_modules.sh

-Change fallback_node in provision/sync.conf from "http://sync.example.com:8080/" to whatever your front-end URI will be.
+    cd ..
+    vagrant up